Notes from optimizing a blog page.

 │ │ Cache skipped reason: (auto no cache)

-I use resend to get the newsletter subscriber count, and the API request to it took over 1 second.
-In other words, this text was the cause:
+I was using Resend to fetch the newsletter subscriber count, and that API request was taking over 1 second.
+In other words, this was the culprit:

-If this were an SPA, such network requests would normally happen in hooks like useEffect
+In a SPA, such network requests typically happen in useEffect after the

 export default async function Page() {